A doctor is diagnosing a woman’s knee

-Ever wondered what happens when someone has a dislocated knee?
+Ever wondered if you can dislocate your knee?
 It's not your everyday injury, but when it does happen, it can be a big deal.
 A dislocated knee is a severe injury that needs quick medical help and comprehensive treatment to optimise recovery and reduce the risk of long-term complications.

 Read our article below to find out what a dislocated knee is, the symptoms, and what you can do to treat it.